 ERP and CRM systems are both very powerful software applications.
 But they have very different features and functions for your business.
 CRM systems manage the details of your relationships with your customers.
-Most of your ‘front-end’ employees use CRM daily when they work with customers for marketing, sales and customer service.
+Most of your ‘front-end’ employees use CRM daily when they work with customers for marketing, sales, and customer service.

-Together, ERP and CRM will complete the entire sales cycle from turning a prospect into a customer, tracking orders and then supporting them after the sale.
+Users have access to customer information throughout the entire sales cycle.
+All data is tracked from the beginning stages of turning a prospect into a customer.
+And then continuing to track orders and support them after the sale.
 These two systems work even better if they are integrated together.

-CRM Integrations in ERP provide a holistic view of the customer
+CRM Integrations in ERP Provide a Holistic View of the Customer

-Managing all these interactions and communications your customers can become disorganized and confusing.
-Especially when it’s done in silos with a mix of different software and other technologies.
-ERP and CRM integration can end miscommunication and mixed messages with your customers.
+Managing all these interactions and communications with your customers can become disorganized and confusing.
+Especially when done in silos using different software and other technologies.
+ERP and CRM integration can end bad communication and mixed messages with your customers.

 Team members can avoid contradictory messages about pricing or product features.
-And they don’t miss following-up with promising prospects or existing customers.
-These same efficiencies can also extend to outside vendors, suppliers and manufacturing representatives.
+And they don’t miss following up with promising prospects or existing customers.
+These same efficiencies can extend to outside vendors, suppliers, and manufacturing representatives.

-Visibility into the supply chain
+Visibility into the Supply Chain

 This visibility helps manufacturers identify ways to become more efficient in their operations.
 But it also provides insights that can improve the overall customer experience.

-For instance, customers understandably get upset when orders arrive late or have mistakes.
+For instance, customers can get upset when orders arrive late or have mistakes.
 With integration, manufacturers can monitor their processes and access real-time information.
-This allows companies to proactively identify and avoid any problems proactively.
+Having this vital data allows companies to identify and avoid any problems proactively.